Semi-supervised semantic segmentation needs strong, varied perturbations: Introduction

 At a high level, semantic segmentation is classification, where each pixel is classified based on its neighbourhood.
 It is therefore intriguing that there are only two reports of consistency regularization being successfully applied to segmentation from the medical imaging community \cite{Perone:SemiSupSeg,Li:SemiSupSkin} and none for natural photographic images.
 We make the observation that the $L^2$ pixel content distance between patches centered on neighbouring pixels varies smoothly even when the class of the center pixel changes, and thus there are no low-density regions along class boundaries.
 This alarming observation leads us to investigate the conditions that can allow consistency regularization to operate in these circumstances.

 We find mask-based augmentation strategies to be effective for semi-supervised semantic segmentation, with an adapted variant of CutMix \cite{Yun:CutMix} realizing significant gains.

 The key contributions of our paper are our analysis of the data distribution of semantic segmentation and the simplicity of our approach.
-We adapt tried and tested semi-supervised classification techniques for segmentation and achieve state of the art results using CutMix.
+We utilize tried and tested semi-supervised learning approaches, and adapt CutMix -- an augmentation technique for supervised classification -- for semi-supervised learning and for segmentation, achieving state of the art results.